 Through the consultation process, better coordination and collaboration was identified as a key priority for the Village and its partners.
-To address this need, the Village has been facilitating the meeting of community funders, as discussed above, as well as integrating this in the public service application process.
-Beginning with the PY 2015 (the prior program year's) application, public service applicants had to include in their written narrative a discussion of how they are coordinating with other agencies in the community, and if they do not currently have these connections, they were asked to describe their detailed process and timeline for implementing a collaborative process.
-This not only will improve collaboration for awarded agencies, it will also allow the Village the ability to identify other areas for additional coordination.
+To address this need, the Village has been facilitating the meeting of community funders, as discussed above, as well as integrating this in the CDBG Public Service category application process.

+Beginning with the PY 2015 application process over three years ago, CDBG Public Service applicants had to include in their written narrative a discussion of how they are coordinating with other agencies in the community.
+If the applicants did not have these connections, they were asked to describe their detailed plans and timeline for implementing a collaborative process.
+This effort improves collaboration for awarded agencies and allows the Village the ability to identify other areas for additional coordination.